NewtonKhuman/Rides/README.md

 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

 ##	Features
-•	Onboarding Flow: Seamless user registration and setup process.
+•	**Onboarding Flow**: Seamless user registration and setup process.
 •	Email Password Authentication with Verification: Secure login with email verification.
 And Also using Google OAuth for easy login using Google credentials.
 •	Authorization: Secure access control for different user roles.
 •	Home Screen with Live Location & Google Map: Real-time location tracking with markers on a map.